cherifGsoul/decouple-framwork-workshop/slides/slides.md

 ### Decoupling?
 Why?

-- Frameworks can only help us on those parts
+- Frameworks can only help us on technical parts
-- Those parts are generic
+- Technical parts are generic
 - Business logic is specific
 - No body can give you answer about the business logic on Stackoverflow